selkamand/RNAProbeBuilder/README.md

 ### 2 \| Connect to biomaRt

-This will let us pull the cDNA sequences we need to construct probes
+This will let us pull the mRNA sequences we need to construct probes

 ``` r
 # If varants are GRCh37 / hg19: